 - Make the Poultry Brine and add 1/2 C of it to a bowl.
 The rest of the Poultry Brine can be frozen into Ice Cube Trays for later use.

-- Add 2 1/2 Cups of hot water to the bowl with the poultry brine and add 1 Chicken Maggi Bouillon Cube.
-This is the liquid you will pour in slowly creating the gravy.
+- Add 2 1/2 cups of hot water to the bowl with the 1/2 C Poultry brine and add 1 Chicken Maggi Bouillon Cube.
+This is the liquid you will pour in slowly, creating the gravy.

 - Once the Rendered fat is fully cooled off, add JFC Breading + 3 Tbl of Flour and place it over medium heat with the crackling if using.
-Whisk well and often cooking for about 5 minutes or until it is a darker brown color.
+Whisk well and often, cooking until it is a peanut butter color.

 - Slowly add a small amount of the broth mixture while whisking and allow it to form a paste before adding more.
 Repeat until all the liquid is used up.
 Return it to a boil and then simmer for about 10 minutes or until desired thickness.Taste the Gravy and add more Poultry Brine or Water if needed to get the correct amount of Salt and Gravy Consistency.

 - Aioli Pork ChopsAioli Pork Chops are just Phenomenal!
 These Pork Chops are marinated in an Aioli Marinade using the Jar version of it.
 Where everything is placed into a Jar and puréed with an Immersion Blender.
 Slow cooked until fork tender.
 Just as they come out of…